jamos-tay/aeutils/user_docs.md

 *Rigs a layer to a puppet pin on another layer.
 Select a layer and a puppet pin.*

 The rig function rigs a layer to a puppet pin on another layer.
-You can think of it as advanced parenting, where the child layer not only inherits the parent's Transform properties, but also the movement of the puppet pin:
+You can think of it as puppet pin parenting, where the child layer not only inherits the parent's Transform properties, but also the movement of the puppet pin:

 ![Rig](img/rig.gif)